boban-dj/arch-drive/README.md

 10. Insert your drive with newly installed system to any computer.
 Power it on (or reboot) and call the boot menu by pressing a shortcut key that is specific to this computer.
 It could be Esc, F8, F9, F11, or F12.
 On Apple Macs it is Option/Alt key.
 Select your flash drive from menu and see how it boots up.

 If you encounter any problems, feel free to report an [issue](https://bitbucket.org/sgtpep/arch-drive/issues).

+## License and copyright

+The project is released under the General Public License (GPL), version 3.

+Copyright © 2014, Danil Semelenov.